Skip to main content

 • Have your media intelligence connection set up for the brand

-• Know the campaign window (launch week, last month, full year) and any key talent or partners involved
+• Know the window you care about — this week, the last month, or a specific campaign — and any key talent or partners involved

 • If competitor benchmarking matters, make sure your competitor list is up to date